gwalexander/Python-SQL-Integration/README.md

 ## Description

-It uses standard login logic that allows it to work
+It uses standard login logic that allows it to work with unexpected inputs and gives aproprite error mesages when the login rules are not followed.

 ## Getting Started